ArnoTroch/ONOS-Tutorial/README.md

 ```

-If you would like to remove all of the rules again, you can use the `delete_firewall.py` file.
+If you would like to remove all the rules again, you can use the `delete_firewall.py` file.
 This code is pretty self-explanatory: it will remove all ACL rules by sending a DELETE request to the API.
 ```python
 import requests